junxit/us-congress-bills-112/metadata.md

 - 2012-02-29 — Introduced in House
 - 2012-02-29 — Introduced in House
 - 2012-02-29 — Referred to the House Committee on Transportation and Infrastructure.
+- 2012-03-01 — Referred to the Subcommittee on Economic Development, Public Buildings and Emergency Management.
+- 2012-05-07 — Considered under suspension of the rules. (consideration: CR H2295-2296)
+- 2012-05-07 — DEBATE - The House proceeded with forty minutes of debate on H. Con.
+Res.
+106.
+- 2012-05-07 — Motion to reconsider laid on the table Agreed to without objection.
+- 2012-05-07 — Ms. Herrera Beutler moved to suspend the rules and agree to the resolution.
+- 2012-05-07 — On motion to suspend the rules and agree to the resolution Agreed to by voice vote. (text: CR H2295)
+- 2012-05-07 — Passed/agreed to in House: On motion to suspend the rules and agree to the resolution Agreed to by voice vote.(text: CR H2295)